 Do you think your baby is less active?
-Relax as most babies spend their day aggressively, which results in weak energy levels.
-Thus there is a need for some boost of energy for your baby that keeps them moving.
+Relax as most babies spend their day aggressively, which results in low energy levels.
+Thus, there is a need for some boost of energy for your baby that keeps them moving.

-Loaded with calories, ghee is a good energy booster, which can satisfy the requirement of extra energy, especially if he or she is a fussy/choosy eater.
+Loaded with calories, ghee is a good energy booster, which can satisfy the requirement for extra energy, especially if they are a fussy/choosy eater.
 Most of the babies like the smell of ghee.
 Thus, rejuvenating your baby with loads of energy is another important benefit of ghee.

 Due to the different diets and lifestyles of the mother, babies are prone to more hormonal dysfunctions.
 One such most prevalent condition is thyroid hormone dysfunction.
 Like other hormonal issues, it is best to treat this problem at earlier stages only.

-Consuming the right amount of ghee helps to regulate the thyroid hormone function as ghee is a good source of iodine.
-Ghee for babies prevents them from chronic issues of hormones.
+Consuming the right amount of ghee helps to regulate thyroid hormone function as ghee is a good source of iodine.
+Ghee for babies prevents them from chronic issues with hormones.

 It is not only about healthy food as quantities do matter.
 The same is true for ghee for babies.
-Many parents feel the insecurity of giving the right amount of ghee to the baby.
-Don’t worry as you can use ghee in your baby’s diet by any of the following methods:
+Many parents worry about giving the right amount of ghee to the baby.
+Don’t worry, you can use ghee in your baby’s diet by any of the following methods.
+You can:

-Nevertheless, excess use of ghee will result in loss of appetite and other issues like overweight.
+Nevertheless, excessive use of ghee will result in loss of appetite and other issues like being overweight.
 Here are the appropriate measures of ghee that should be given to the baby.
-You can take the help of the quick guide for feeding nutritious ghee to your baby.
+You can take the help of a quick guide for feeding nutritious ghee to your baby.

 Yes, you can.
-Though it is a milk product, it is considerably safe.
+Though it is a milk product, it is considered safe.
 However, if your baby is unable to digest it, please discontinue.

 Yes, it can it is in fact a part of every Indian household for this purpose.
 It contains DHA which aids brain development.
 It is loaded with many nutrients as well.